irenepapaspyratos/cs50x-2021/week-05_data-structures/pset-05/Readme.md

 https://cs50.harvard.edu/x/2023/psets/5/speller/

 For this problem, you’ll implement a program that spell-checks a file, a la the below, using a hash table.
+(To adjust and submit: dictionary.c)
 ```
 $ ./speller texts/lalaland.txt
 MISSPELLED WORDS